pulquero/agile-powerwall/README.md

 `average`: the average of all the prices.
 If the average is negative, it is set to zero.

+`nonNegativeAverage`: the average of all the prices.
+If a price is negative, it is taken to be zero.

 `minimum`: the minimum of all the prices.
 If the minimum is negative, it is set to zero.

 `maximum`: the maximum of all the prices.